Proper Condom Use: Ratings and censorship

 In Australia, the episode received an MA rating, due to strong sexual content throughout, and graphic violence near the end of the episode.
 Because of its content, this episode also aired at 9:00 at night instead of the program's usual 8:30 timeslot.
 The British satellite channel Sky One banned the episode for its strong sexual and violent content, even though it aired a TV trailer with scenes from the episode.
-The UK terrestrial channel Channel 4 and the UK cable channels Paramount Comedy 1 and MTV UK aired the episode with no edits made.
+The UK terrestrial channel Channel 4 and the UK cable channels Paramount Comedy 1, MTV UK and VIVA aired the episode with no edits made.

 According to the DVD commentary, Comedy Central asked Parker and Stone to drastically shorten the part where Garrison demonstrates how to put on a condom by using his mouth with a condom around the lips and deep-throating the model penis used in the lesson.
 They retained the scene for when the show originally aired, but repeat episodes cut from the moment Garrison is putting his lips on the dildo to the children staring in shock at what Garrison is doing off-screen.
 The DVD release uses the edited version.